(480) 409-7703 Contact

 Neck pain can also originate in the spine.
 This occurs when the nerves of the spine are compressed by injury to the vertebrae.
 Patients may also experience pain in the joints of the spine (including the facet joints).
 The experience of neck pain may be different for each of these types, too.
 Neck pain can be rooted deep in the muscles and occur as a spasm, or it might be a lingering soreness from torn connective tissue due to an injury.

-More Neck Pain FACTS
+More Neck Pain Facts

 Neck pain is a major health issue, costing the U.S. an estimated $29 billion annually in direct medical care costs alone.
 Women report more neck pain than men.